aka-0x4C3DD/meetingAutomation/README.md

 - Ensure Python 3.8+ is installed and in your PATH
 - Verify your internet connection
-- Try running the installer as administrator
+- Try running the installer as administrator on Windows or with sudo on Linux
 - Check console output for specific error messages
 </details>